barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 Why did old Paichang have to wait for such a long time, go through so many lives, to ultimately be suddenly enlightened?
 Isn't that ironic?

 > Huang-po stepped forward and said, "As you say, the old man missed the turning word and was reborn as a fox five hundred times.
 What if he had given __the right answer__ each time he was asked a question -- what would have happened then?"

->
+Could you really do that?
+Answer correctly to this hard question even the very first time you're being asked?
+Is answering wrongly a natural step for someone on the path to enlightenment?

 > Paichang said, "Just step here closer, and I'll tell you."
 Huang-po went up to Paichang and __slapped him in the face__.

-We want Paichang to be true when he says _"such a person does not evade"_ karmic law.
-That should be the good answer to the question, according to this account, right?
-But Paichang seems as wrong as Old Paichang.
-Because of that, Paichang gets a slap in the face.
+Can Paichang's answer - _"such a person does not evade"_ karmic law - be considered "true" if the fruit of that answer is to get slapped in the face?

-So, Sudden enlightenment is not more true, as a view, than gradual? (_a thousand mistakes, ten thousand mistakes_?)
+Is Sudden enlightenment, as a view, not "more true" than gradual? (_a thousand mistakes, ten thousand mistakes_?)

 If I am pragmatic for a second, I'd rather get slapped in the face than be reborn five hundred times as a fox.
 Could sudden enlightenment be "less wrong" than gradual enlightenment?